superkabuki/scte35/README.md

 # Issues and Bugs.
-* If there is a bug in threefive3, please do report it and if it's valid, I will fix it.
-* If you think you have a bug, I need you to prove it.
-I need the entire error message, the code you're running, and the SCTE-35.
+* If you think you have a bug, I need you to prove it, show me the entire error message, the code you're running, and the SCTE-35.
 ---
 # Special Requests
-* __I am not here to teach you SCTE-35__.
 * If need some work done, this is what I do for a living, you can hire me.
 * If you want to discuss your project open an issue and I'll send you my contact info.
 ---